humanitec-architecture/example-library/resource-graph-patterns/break-a-loop-additional-resource/README.md

    Both the `k8s-service-account` and `aws-role` resources get _both_ the service account name and role ID from a 3rd resource.

-   This approach ensure consistency, does not rely on convention and allows for complex scenarios like getting IDs from a 3rd party system.
+   This approach ensures consistency, does not rely on convention and allows for complex scenarios like getting IDs from a 3rd party system.

 ```mermaid
 graph LR